arhumzafar/PredictingStocks/README.md

 Guk Kim,
 and I, do an analysis on how Recurrent Neural Networks using the Long Short Term Memory (LSTM) architecture can be used to attemptm to predict the stock market.
 Additionally, we also pursue a second analysis comparing several simpler machine learning model's abilities to predict stock prices given a dataset of a stock's prior behavior.
-The analysis is followed by a discussion on the interconnectedness of the stock market and how we may not have currently have the means to use machine learning and deep learning applications to accurately predict the stock market.
+The analysis is followed by a discussion on the interconnectedness of the stock market, along with its absurd amount of entropy, and how we may not have currently have the means to use machine learning and deep learning applications to accurately predict the stock market.
 <br>
 <br>